 You can use one or more file masks that specify file extensions to include in a folder comparison.
 All other files are omitted from your selection.

 Define and apply a file mask at the time you launch your folder compare operation:

-If you are using the Select Files or Folders dialog, after choosing the Left and Right folders, enter one or more file masks in the Filter field.
+If you are using the Select Files or Folders dialog, after choosing the 1st and 2nd folders, enter one or more file masks in the Filter field.
 The masks are applied when you start the folder compare operation.